wurli/quickReport/README.md

 # Credit

 {quickReport} relies almost entirely on the wonderful package [{openxlsx}](https://ycphs.github.io/openxlsx/).
-If you’re looking for a more flexible way of manipulating Excel files from R, I highly recommend this package.
+I highly recommend it if you’re looking for a more flexible way of manipulating Excel files from R.